Teruhito Nakagawa: Machida Zelvia

 On 6 September 2016, Nakagawa was loaned to Machida Zelvia.
 On 11 September, he made his debut in Zelvia.
 On 18 September, he scored his first goal in Zelvia in J2 League against Zweigen Kanazawa.
 During this season, he scored 3 goals in 12 games.

 Yokohama F. Marinos

 On 12 January 2017, Nakagawa returned to Yokohama F. Marinos.

 Avispa Fukuoka

 On 24 July 2017, Nakagawa was loaned to Avispa Fukuoka.
 During this season, he played in 18 games.

 Yokohama F. Marinos

 On 12 January 2018, Nakagawa returned to Yokohama F. Marinos again.
 On 19 May, he scored 2 goals in one game against V-Varen Nagasaki.
-On 29 September, he scored an excellent goal which honored as the best goal for this month.
+On 29 September, he scored an excellent goal that was honored as the best goal of the month.
 He received the ball behind the halfway line, ran 40 meters and get the ball past the defender with a skillful nutmeg before scoring.